AckerlyXu/heima/articles/virtual-network/virtual-network-peering-overview.md

 ## Limits

 There are limits on the number of peerings that are allowed for a single virtual network.
-For details, see [Azure networking limits](../azure-subscription-service-limits.md?toc=%2fvirtual-network%2ftoc.json#azure-resource-manager-virtual-networking-limits).

 ## Pricing